electricbookworks/ebw-training/must-have-tech-skills/text/10-reference.md

 ## Resources

 Stack Exchange
 : A family of website forums for asking and answering technical questions.
 The biggest Stack Exchange forum is [Stack Overflow](https://stackoverflow.com), where people ask and answer programming questions.
 There are also fora for computer tips ([Super User](https://superuser.com/)), [Graphic Design](https://graphicdesign.stackexchange.com), [Ebooks](https://ebooks.stackexchange.com/) and more.
 On Stack Exchange websites you earn points for participating, and as you earn points you get new privileges.
-Stack Exchange's clever incentives system has led to an extraorinarily valuable resource for technical knowledge.
+Stack Exchange's clever incentives system has led to an extraordinarily valuable resource for technical knowledge.

 MDN
 : [MDN](https://developer.mozilla.org) (Mozilla Developer Network) is widely regarded as the authority for reading up on web standards.
 Need to know exactly how a CSS property works?
 What goes into an HTML `meta` tag?
 MDN is the authority.
 Another site, [W3Schools](https://www.w3schools.com/), is actually easier to read, but many technical folk reckon MDN is more accurate and trustworthy.